 Infinity Primus vs. Reference

-If you are a lover of sound and traveling, you definitely understand the need to install premium quality sound equipment in your vehicle.
+If you love sound and traveling, you definitely understand the need to install premium-quality sound equipment in your vehicle.
 No longer do factory-installed audio devices do the trick anymore.

 Purchasing dedicated component speakers separately offers you fuller control over your sound experience as you drive around in your car.
-In this article review, we aim to provide you with adequate insight on the best Infinity Primus and Reference speakers available in the market.
+This article review aims to provide adequate insight on the best Infinity Primus and Reference speakers available in the market.

 The car audio industry has evolved tremendously over the past few years.
-For instance, I cannot compare the stereo system that my Buick, which was my first car, with the one that my Mercedes’ Benz has now.
+For instance, I cannot compare my Buick’s stereo system, which was my first car, with the one that my Mercedes Benz now has.

 However, I prefer to upgrade the sound system in my cars for a better audio experience that suits my unique sound quality needs.
 There are numerous aftermarket speaker solutions available in the market.

-However, you need adequate knowledge on the fundamentals of car audio equipment in order to make the right decisions and achieve your end goal.
+However, you need adequate knowledge of the fundamentals of car audio equipment to make the right decisions and achieve your end goal.
 Most modern cars have complex infotainment systems that are not easy to remove.

-You can find many Infinity products installed in Hyundai, Kia, Chrysler, and Mitsubishi vehicles.
-Without further ado, let us quickly delve into this Infinity Primus vs. Reference review and find out which is the better product line.
+Many Infinity products are installed in Hyundai, Kia, Chrysler, and Mitsubishi vehicles.
+Let us quickly delve into this Infinity Primus vs. Reference review without further ado and determine the better product line.

 Major Differences Between Infinity Primus and Infinity Reference Speakers